chefgs/go-learning/week1-learning.md

 ## 📘 Why I'm Learning Go

-As a DevOps engineer working with infrastructure automation, I keep encountering tools built in Go—like Kubernetes, Docker, and Terraform.
-It became clear: **Go isn’t just a language—it’s a foundational pillar in modern cloud-native systems.**
+Go is good for designing and developing software backend systems.
+As a DevOps engineer working with infrastructure automation, I keep encountering tools built in Go, for example Kubernetes, Docker, and Terraform.
+It became clear: **Go isn’t just a language, it’s a foundational pillar in modern cloud-native systems.**

 But instead of jumping into frameworks, I chose to learn **from first principles**—understanding Go’s syntax, memory model, and built-in capabilities **before** building REST APIs or services.